Last Updated on May 4, 2022 by Letícia Melo

 So where should I move to?

-Portugal is a wonderful and diverse country, as you may have figured out by now.
+As you may have figured out by now, Portugal is a wonderful and diverse country.
 But no one can tell you which region of Portugal is the best for you.
-Whether you choose Lisbon, Porto or the Algarve is entirely up to you.
+Whether you choose Lisbon, Porto, or the Algarve is entirely up to you.
 You know yourself better than anyone.

 When are you coming to Portugal?

-If you are interested in experiencing the best of Portugal, then remember to be open to experiencing Portuguese culture as well.
+If you are interested in experiencing the best of Portugal, remember to be open to experiencing Portuguese culture.

 The Portuguese way of life is undoubtedly an ally for your well-being.
 Don’t worry so much about integrating.
 Families of all nationalities adapt to Portugal sooner or later.
 You will be welcomed and will have your place here before you know it.